 This is a trailing liana that will be at least 25' long at maturity and can far exceed that length under good growing conditions.

 This vine is able to grow in locations that receive full sun to part shade.

-The serrated leaves are elongated and can be 2-5" long.
+The serrated leaves are elongated and can be two to five inches long.
 They may turn yellow in the fall before dropping off.
 'Silver Lining' is a variegated variety.

 Most plants of this species are dioecious and the flowers are male or female.
 They are white, fragrant and found in small clusters.